 - Rigoberto Reyes, Position 1

-- Jennifer Pickett, Position 2
+- Lidia Merino, Position 2

 - Tim Harrell, Position 3

 - Rosalie Blackstock, Position 4

-- Bobby Bridwell, Position 5
+- Julie Mack, Position 5

 - Thomas Finger, Position 6

 - Brenda Bennett, Position 7

 The board usually meets every third Thursday of the month at 6:00 p.m.
+In the event that large attendance is anticipated, the board may meet at the Goodrich ISD Cafeteria.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and at the District Central Office at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and at the District Central Administration Office at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.